DoneJS StealJS jQuery++ FuncUnit DocumentJS

 }

-instance to simulate changes to the URL and then verify that the ViewModel’s routeData
+To use RouteMock, set urlData to an instance of RouteMock.
+Now you can make changes to the value of the RouteMock instance to simulate changes to the URL and then verify that the ViewModel’s routeData property updates correctly:

 <div id="mocha"></div>